-Although adenovirus infection has been mostly described in a pediatric population, approximately one-third of subjects enrolled in AdVise were 18 years of age or older, with the oldest patient being 69 years old.
-Importantly, over half of the patients who qualified for AdVise had a second significant dsDNA viral infection in addition to AdV; these infections included BK virus (46 percent), cytomegalovirus (28 percent) and Epstein Barr virus (6 percent).
+Although adenovirus infection has been described predominantly in a pediatric population, approximately one-third of subjects enrolled in AdVise were 18 years of age or older, with the oldest subject being 69 years old.
+Importantly, over half of the patients who qualified for AdVise had a second significant DNA viral infection in addition to AdV; these infections included BK virus (46 percent), CMV (28 percent) and Epstein Barr virus (6 percent).